Fate-Grand-Automata/FGA/CONTRIBUTING.md

 Do you want to contribute to the source code?
 If you are interested, take a look at the [open issues](https://github.com/Fate-Grand-Automata/FGA/issues).

+If you just want to edit translations, go to https://poeditor.com/join/project/67PXOyBGI0 and add/edit them there.

 ##  Getting Started

 A basic knowledge of Kotlin and Android development is recommended.
 For development tools, [Android Studio](https://developer.android.com/studio) and a working emulator or Android phone are necessary to test changes.